deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Sean toasted her with his beer again, then put it down abruptly and sat forward.
 "Hey, I know a joke you might like." he said.

 Ava paused in the middle of sipping her own drink.
-"Okay…?"
+"Okay...?"

 "So, a man goes to see the doctor, and he says '*Doctor, I really need your help.
 I’ve been feeling so bleak and depressed lately, I don’t know what to do!*’ The doctor smiles and says. '*I know just what you need.
 The Great Pagliacci is in town this week,* *the funniest clown who ever lived!
 Go see him, and you will see that everything is alright.*’"